 INCLUSION is a principle.
-Yumi save pinis.
 Pasin.
 The pasin of checking to see if some people are being left behind, and then making sure they have what they need (equity) to help them overcome discrimination.
 Pasin bilong halavim na sindaun wantaim ol lain we yumi save abrusim long inapim ol wankain olsem narapela.